fliseno1k/single-modal/README.md

 - [ ] Add doc comments for API;
 - [ ] Advance `Loader`:
     - avoid accidental multiple calls of methods with the same parameters;
+- [ ] Extract nanostores with more lightweight & self-written state manager;
 - [ ] Implement disclosure logic;